Last Updated | August 28, 2022

 The upside of this approach is that it eliminates the need of creating various interfaces as required in point-to-point interfaces to connect the systems.

 We can use a commercially available HL7 interface engine hosted in the cloud (let’s say AWS) that connects with the EMR system of each hospital site

 Among the most widely used HL7 interface engines include,

 - Orion Health Rhapsody

 - NextGen Connect (Mirth Connect)

-Out of these lists, Infor Cloverleaf has traditionally been the most widely HL7 interface engine, as it’s used by Epic (among others) that has the lion’s share in the US healthcare industry.
+Out of these lists, Infor Cloverleaf has traditionally been the most widely HL7 interface engine, as it’s used by Epic (among others) which has the lion’s share in the US healthcare industry.
 Using Cloverleaf for long-term stability, reliability and scalability may be the best option, but it apparently uses a per-interface pricing model and is way too expensive.

-- Out of the box HL7 interface engine.
+- Out-of-the-box HL7 interface engine.
 Add filtering and transforming capabilities for a “channel” for a connection with each EMR system

 - Configure posting REST messages directly from the system to the central aggregation server running a RESTful Web Service.

 - Less development time on this front, although making sense of the transformed data will need to be configured